Graph Writing # 103 - Quantities of goods transported in the UK between 1974 and 2002

 Sample Answer 5:

-The provided line graph reveals information about the figures of commodities transported in the UK from 1974 until 2002 by using four kinds of transportation.
+The provided line graph reveals information about the figures for commodities transported in the UK from 1974 until 2002 by using four kinds of transportation.
 Those transportations were roads, water, rail and pipelines.
 In general, most of the goods transported via those transportation systems unveiled positive trends which increased gradually for 28 years.

 It can be seen that the highest amount of commodities transported was shown by land transportation which was around 70 million tonnes in 1974 to approximately 100 million tonnes in 2002.
 As a result, it can be stated as a huge improvement among other mentioned transportation.
 In the second place, there was water transportation which gained about 20 million tonnes of goods in the observed years.

 Furthermore, the fluctuation trend came from rail transportation.
-In 1974, the usage of the train for transporting goods was quite similar with water transportation about 40 million tones; however, during the following years, it gave a tiny increase.
+In 1974, the usage of the train for transporting goods was quite similar to water transportation about 40 million tones; however, during the following years, it gave a tiny increase.
 Subsequently, pipeline carried the lowest amount of supplies in 1974 which was around 10 million tons.
 After that, this mode of transport brought promising improvement until in 1994 which remained steadily above 20 million tones.

 [ Written by - Waode Eti ]